Bob Hope: 1938–1949: Hollywood contract and stardom

 Hope starred in 54 theatrical features between 1938 and 1972, as well as cameos and short films.
 Most of his later movies failed to match the success of his 1940s efforts.
 He was disappointed with his appearance in Cancel My Reservation (1972), his last starring film; critics and filmgoers panned the movie.
 Though his career as a film star effectively ended in 1972, he did make a few cameo film appearances into the 1980s.

-Hope was host of the Academy Awards ceremony 19 times between 1939 and 1977.
-His supposedly-feigned desire for an Oscar became part of his act.
-While introducing the 1968 telecast, he quipped, "Welcome to the Academy Awards, or, as it's known at my house, Passover."
-Although he was never nominated for an Oscar, the Academy of Motion Picture Arts and Sciences honored him with four honorary awards, and in 1960 presented him with the Jean Hersholt Humanitarian Award, given each year as part of the Oscars ceremony.

-Broadcasting

 Hope's career in broadcasting began on radio in 1934.
 His first regular series for NBC Radio was the Woodbury Soap Hour in 1937, on a 26-week contract.
 Serving as the master of ceremonies for these Rippling Rhythm Revue radio broadcasts, Hope collaborated with the big band leader Shep Fields during this period of transition from vaudeville to radio.
 A year later, The Pepsodent Show Starring Bob Hope began, and Hope signed a ten-year contract with the show's sponsor, Lever Brothers.
 He hired eight writers and paid them out of his salary of $2,500 a week.
 The original staff included Mel Shavelson, Norman Panama, Jack Rose, Sherwood Schwartz, and Schwartz's brother Al. The writing staff eventually grew to fifteen.
 The show became the top radio program in the country.
 Regulars on the series included Jerry Colonna and Barbara Jo Allen as spinster Vera Vague.
 Hope continued his lucrative career in radio into the 1950s, when radio's popularity began being overshadowed by the upstart television medium.